Bull Site

-The so-called Bull Site at Dhahrat et-Tawileh, also spelled Daharat et-Tawileh, in the West Bank is an open air ancient cult installation from 12th-century BCE Canaan, where the bronze statuette of a bull was found.
-There is agreement that the statuette represents a sacred bull, but which god was represented by it is unclear.
-The statuette has been variously associated with the gods El, Baal, and Yahweh.
+The so-called Bull Site is a 12th-century BCE open air ancient cult installation found at Dhahrat et-Tawileh (also spelled Daharat et-Tawileh), in the West Bank.
+The site is named for the bronze sacred bull statuette which was found at the site in 1977.

 Location

 The site is located on the Dhahrat et-Tawileh ridge in the hills of the northern West Bank in Jenin Governorate, 75 meters above the ancient road through the Zababdeh valley between Dothan and Tirzah.
 It lies approximately 6 km south of Jenin, and 4 km east of Qabatiya.
 The site provides commanding views of other high points in northern Canaan including Mount Carmel to the west, Mount Tabor and Mount Meron to the north, Mount Gilboa to the northeast, and to the south Jebel Tamun (also spelled Jabal Tammun, 'Mount Tammun', some 2 km SSE of the town of Tammun, altitude 588 m, prominence 291 m).